Let us pray (in silence) [that we may love God in our hearts and in our actions]

 Amen.

-Update: in preparing for last week’s resources, I discovered I had, six years ago, assigned this ancient collect (which is not fixed to any particular Sunday) also to this Ordinary 24 Sunday!
-You will find a different form of this collect there.
+[An Update in a previous year: in preparing for last week’s resources, I discovered I had, six years ago, assigned this ancient collect (which is not fixed to any particular Sunday) also to this Ordinary 24 Sunday!
+You will find a different form of this collect there.]

 The above is part of my attempt to provide a set of collects with history and commentary.
 It is a prayer prayed by Roman Catholics, Anglicans/Episcopalians, and others (even though they may pray this on different days).